-- LU-2.38: Support projects including subdivisions and site plans incorporating innovative lot and housing types, clustered detached houses, clustered semi-attached houses and a variety of lots and housing types within a site. - LU-2.39: Support projects that incorporate quality features, such as additional window details, consistent architectural features on all facades, above average roofing and siding entry porches or trellises where innovative site or subdivision designs are permitted. - LU-2.40: Encourage the construction of cottages on small lots through incentives such as density bonuses. - LU-2.41: Support standards that allow cottage housing developments with the following features in residential zones, provided the cottages are limited by size or bulk: - Allow increased density over the zoned density; - Allow reduced minimum lot size, lot dimensions, and setbacks; - Allow both clustered and non-clustered cottages; - Allowing clustered parking; and - Base the required number of parking spaces on unit size, or number of bedrooms. - LU-2.42: Support accessory dwelling units as strategies for providing a variety of housing types and as a strategy for providing affordable housing, with the following criteria: - Ensure owner occupancy of either the primary or secondary unit; - Allow both attached and detached accessory dwelling units and detached carriage units, at a maximum of one per single-family house, exempt from the maximum density requirement of the applicable zone: - Require an additional parking space for each accessory dwelling unit, with the ability to waive this requirement for extenuating circumstances; and - Allow a variety of entry locations and treatments while ensuring compatibility with existing neighborhoods.

-Objective: Continue to allow manufactured home parks and manufactured home subdivisions on land that is specifically zoned for these uses.
+- LU-2.21: Support projects including planned development districts, subdivisions and site plans incorporating innovative lot and housing types, clustered detached houses, clustered semi-attached houses and a variety of lots and housing types within a site. - LU-2.22: Support projects that incorporate quality features, such as additional window details, consistent architectural features on all facades, above average roofing and siding entry porches or trellises where innovative site or subdivision designs are permitted. - LU-2.23: Encourage the construction of cottages on small lots through incentives such as density bonuses. - LU-2.24: Support standards that allow cottage housing developments with the following features in residential zones, provided the cottages are limited by size or bulk: - Allow increased density over the zoned density; - Allow reduced minimum lot size, lot dimensions, and setbacks; - Allow both clustered and non-clustered cottages; - Allowing clustered parking; and - Base the required number of parking spaces on unit size, or number of bedrooms. - LU-2.25: Support accessory dwelling units as strategies for providing a variety of housing types and as a strategy for providing affordable housing, with the following criteria: - Ensure owner occupancy of either the primary or secondary unit; - Allow both attached and detached accessory dwelling units and detached carriage units, at a maximum of one per single-family house, exempt from the maximum density requirement of the applicable zone; - Require an additional parking space for each accessory dwelling unit, with the ability to waive this requirement for extenuating circumstances; and - Allow a variety of entry locations and treatments while ensuring compatibility with existing neighborhoods. - LU-2.26: Encourage Planned Development District development with higher residential densities provided this type of development incorporates innovative site design, conservation of natural land features, protection of critical area buffers, the use of low-impact development techniques, conservation of energy, and efficient use of open space. - Objective: Continue to allow manufactured home parks and manufactured home subdivisions on land that is specifically zoned for these uses.

-LU-2.43: Maintain existing manufactured home developments that meet the following criteria:
+LU-2.27: Maintain existing manufactured home developments that meet the following criteria:

-- The development provides market rate housing alternatives for moderate and lowincome households; - The housing is maintained and certified as built to the International Building Code and Federal Department of Housing and Urban Development standards; and - Site planning includes pedestrian amenities, landscaping, and a community facility.

-Objective: Allow the use of quality modular or factory-built homes on permanent foundations.
+- The development provides market rate housing alternatives for moderate and lowincome households; - The housing is maintained and certified as built to the International Building Code and Federal Department of Housing and Urban Development standards; and - Site planning includes pedestrian amenities, landscaping, and a community facility. - Objective: Allow the use of quality modular or factory-built homes on permanent foundations.

-LU-2.44: Allow and encourage the use of "gold seal" modular homes built to the standards of the International Building Code, and "red seal" manufactured homes built to the standards of the Federal Department of Housing and Urban Development in any zone allowing residential uses, as long as the housing meets all applicable City codes, looks similar to site-built housing, and is placed on a permanent foundation.

-GOAL LU-3: Ensure that there are housing opportunities for people with special needs, such as seniors, people with disabilities, and the homeless.

-Objective: Increase the supply of special needs housing.
+- LU-2.28: Allow and encourage the use of "gold seal" modular homes built to the standards of the International Building Code, and "red seal" manufactured homes built to the standards of the Federal Department of Housing and Urban Development in any zone allowing residential uses, as long as the housing meets all applicable City codes, looks similar to site-built housing, and is placed on a permanent foundation. - GOAL LU-3: Ensure that there are housing opportunities for people with special needs, such as seniors, people with disabilities, and the homeless. - Objective: Increase the supply of special needs housing.